-Red Wing is beautiful to visit any time of year with kids, but the fall can be particularly lovely and there are a few good reasons to plan a fall visit, including the annual Children’s Book Festival (held the mid-weekend of September), a fall antique festival and the Red Wing Pottery Museum, a fall warehouse sale at Red Wing Shoes and Featherstone Pottery’s annual fall sales.
+Red Wing is beautiful to visit any time of year with kids, but the fall can be particularly lovely and there are a few good reasons to plan a fall visit, including the annual Children’s Book Festival (held the mid-weekend of September), a fall warehouse sale at Red Wing Shoes and Featherstone Pottery’s annual fall sales.
 This is a good time to sneak in a last camping trip and/or view the beautiful fall colors.
 The best place to camp near Red Wing is FRONTENAC STATE PARK, located about 12 miles south of the town on Highway 61.

 Red Wing Parks and Nature

-The Dakota consider its a sacred space where first creation happened.
+The Dakota consider it a sacred space where first creation happened.
 For this reason, the town has worked closely with the Dakota community to protect and respect burial spaces, add storytelling signs and Columns of Dialogue to help visitors enjoy the beauty of the area while respecting its sacred significance.
-Learn More Here.
+Learn more here.

 Frontenac State Park